mayra-cyber/Lab-7-Creating-Local-Users-in-Windows/README.md

 This lab strengthended my understaning of:

-- The difference between GUI-based and command line administration.
+- The difference between GUI-based and command-line administration in Windows environments.
-- Secure password handling using SecireString.
+- Secure password handling using SecireString to prevent plaintext exposere.
-- How local accounts function within Windows syetems.
+- How local user accounts are stored and managed at the operating sysem level.

 Future Practice: